Integrate NVIDIA as an embedding provider

 Astra DB

-There is an issue within Astra DB, including the Astra DB platform, the Data API server, Data API clients, or something else.
+There is an issue within Astra DB, including the Astra platform, the Data API server, Data API clients, or something else.

 Some of the most common Astra DB vectorize errors are related to scoped databases.
 In your vectorize integration settings, make sure your database is in the scope of the credential that you want to use.
 Scoped database errors don’t apply to the NVIDIA Astra-hosted embedding provider integration.